kendru/learn-cljs/content/section-1/lesson-6-receiving-rapid-feedback-with-figwheel.md

 In addition to reloading ClojureScript code, Figwheel also takes care of reloading any stylesheets that we may change as well.
-The Figwheel Leiningen template that we used when creating this project configure Figwheel to watch any styles in the `resources/public/css` directory for changes.
+The Figwheel Leiningen template that we used when creating this project configures Figwheel to watch any styles in the `resources/public/css` directory for changes.
 To test this out, we will open the default (empty) stylesheet and add a couple of styles: